 In poker, aggression equates to power.
 There’s a reason so many pros adopt hyper-aggressive strategies to catapult themselves to final tables and ballooning chip stacks.
 By relentlessly pressuring opponents, you not only maintain control over the hand but also dictate how the action flows.
-In online poker, this approach gains even more potency because your adversaries can’t read your physical tells to gauge your confidence—or your hesitation.
+In online poker, this approach gains even more potency because your adversaries can’t read your physical tells to gauge your confidence or hesitation.

 Unpacking the “Aggressive” Mindset